Parliament railway station: Platforms and services

 Parliament station is served by 11 lines which are separated into four groups and are operated by Metro Trains Melbourne.

 Platform 1 is served by the Clifton Hill group, which consists of the Hurstbridge and Mernda lines.
 Services run clockwise, first stopping at Jolimont and then travelling together until Clifton Hill where the line splits into two.

-Platform 2 is served by the Caulfield group, which consists of the Cranbourne and Pakenham lines.
-Services operate anticlockwise through the City Loop, first travelling towards Flinders Street before travelling together towards Dandenong where the line splits into two.
-Services on both lines run express between South Yarra and Caulfield (Malvern during off-peak).
-From 2025, the Cranbourne and Pakenham lines will be removed from the City Loop and will be rerouted through the Metro Tunnel.
-Services on the Frankston line will serve the Loop instead.
+Platform 2 is served by the Frankston line.
+Services operate anticlockwise through the City Loop, first travelling towards Flinders Street before going out to the suburbs.

-Platform 3 is served by the Northern Group, which consists of the Craigieburn, Sunbury and Upfield lines.
+Platform 3 is served by the Northern Group, which consists of the Craigieburn and Upfield lines.
 Service patterns alternate during the day between clockwise and anticlockwise operation.
 Services run through the loop together before splitting off at North Melbourne.
-From 2025, the Sunbury line will not run through the City Loop and will be rerouted through the Metro Tunnel.

 Platform 4 is served by the Burnley Group, which consists of Alamein, Belgrave, Glen Waverley and Lilydale lines.
 Service patterns alternate during the day between clockwise and anticlockwise operation.
 Services on the Burnley group split off three times, first at Burnley where the Glen Waverley line branches off, then at Camberwell where the Alamein line branches off, and Ringwood where the Belgrave and Lilydale lines split into two.